phfaist/pylatexenc/README.rst

 Parsing LaTeX code & converting to plain text (unicode)
 -------------------------------------------------------

-The ``latexwalker`` module provides a series of routines that parse the LaTeX structure of given LaTeX code and returns a logical structure of objects, which can then be used to produce output in another format such as plain text.
+The ``pylatexenc.latexwalker`` module provides a series of routines that parse the LaTeX structure of given LaTeX code and returns a logical structure of objects, which can then be used to produce output in another format such as plain text.
 This is not a replacement for a full (La)TeX engine, rather, this module provides a way to parse a chunk of LaTeX code as mark-up code.

-The ``latex2text`` module builds up on top of ``latexwalker`` and provides functions to convert given LaTeX code to plain text with unicode characters.
+The ``pylatexenc.latex2text`` module builds up on top of ``pylatexenc.latexwalker`` and provides functions to convert given LaTeX code to plain text with unicode characters.

 You can also run ``latex2text`` in command-line to convert LaTeX input (either from the standard input, or from files given on the command line) into plain